 Ms. Goodrow’s practice is interdisciplinary and grounded in a solid understanding of her client’s key business issues.

-Outsourced General Counsel: Ms. Goodrow’s clients also include mid-market and start-up energy, retail, restaurant, and bio-medical device companies that need practical day to day advice, angel or Series A capital, and general corporate structuring.
-She can be found negotiating Master Services Agreements with multi-national energy companies, advising on employment issues, presenting issues to boards, and evaluating m&a transactions for these clients.
-She also coordinates private, exempt securities offerings including bridge loans, angel and founder rounds, and Series A rounds of investment in tax efficient ways.
+Outsourced General Counsel: Ms. Goodrow’s clients also include mid-market and start-up manufacturing, upstream energy products and services, retail, restaurant, and bio-medical device companies that need practical day to day advice, angel or Series A capital, and general corporate structuring.
+She can be found creating internal business process to ensure best legal practices, negotiating Master Services Agreements with multi-national energy companies, presenting issues to boards, and evaluating m&a transactions for these clients.
+She also coordinates private, exempt securities offerings including bridge loans, angel, and founder rounds, and Series A rounds of investment in tax-efficient ways.
 As tax rates have risen, Ms. Goodrow has found herself advising frequently on the conversion of partnerships and LLCs into corporations.

 In addition to her full-time law practice, Alicia serves as the CEO of Pantheon of Women – an independent film production company developing films that entertain, engage, and empower women and men through strong, positive stories.
 Pantheon of Women is a passion project for Alicia that fills her spare time – SXSW and other film festivals where their first film I Dream Too Much has played are fun weekend outings for Alicia and her family.
 She can frequently be found leading Girl Scouts, supporting Boy Scouts, singing in her church choir, and keeping up with her husband and kids in their busy lives.